novalagung/go-eek/README.md

 Blazingly fast and secure go evaluation library, created on top of [Go plugin API](https://golang.org/pkg/plugin/).

-On go-eek, evaluation expression is encapsulated into single function, stored in a go file, and then the particular file will be build into a plugin file (*.so file).
+On go-eek, evaluation expression is encapsulated into single function, stored in a go file, and then the particular file will be build into a plugin file (`*.so` file).
 Next, for every evaluation call, it will happen by consuming the plugin file.
 This is why go-eek is insanely fast.

 go-eek accept standar Go expression.

 ## Example

+#### Simple Example

 ```go
 import "github.com/novalagung/go-eek"